Meet the Candlelighters family

 Clair joined the team in July 2016 and is responsible for developing and delivering the volunteering strategy for Candlelighters, including developing and managing the volunteering programmes.

 She is experienced in setting up and managing volunteering programmes and is extremely passionate about the positive impact of volunteering.

 Sean joined the team in October 2017 and is based mainly in the Oncology Day Patients' Clinic at Leeds Children's Hospital.
 He provides administrative support for the Fundraising Team to ensure that our wonderful supporters get everything they need.
 Additionally, he is a friendly face for families on the ward to pop in with any questions or queries they may have.

 Lucy joined the team in June 2017 on a 12-month placement from the University of Leeds.
 She is responsible for creating content for the charity's social media accounts, developing the website, producing the monthly e-bulletin and bi-annual newsletter and managing relationships with the local media.

 Natalie joined the charity in September 2014, and is now the Family Support Manager at The Square.
 Working for Candlelighters at The Square she will be able to use her skills and personal experience to help families who have, or have had, a child with cancer.

-Sarah works on the reception desk at The Square with Lucy.
+Sarah works on the reception desk at The Square.
 She also assists with all the enquiries and works hard to ensure that The Square can be a home from home for families.

 Vicky joined Candlelighters in May 2016 and is based at The Square.
 She organises our family events, including Day of Memories & the Candlelighters Christmas party.
 As well as The Squares Family Support groups for grandparents, parents & patients.
 Vicky is also responsible for the Candlelighters Bus, taking The Square's services out across Yorkshire on a weekly basis.